Al-Alim

 ///

 June 1974.
 A rainy day in the incredibly humid winter of Buenos Aires.
 Water pouring from balconies, flooded streets, treacherous sidewalks.
 Cold and windy.
 The city succumbs to the chaos of traffic and blocked streets.
-The political climate gets along with the dreadful weather.
+The political climate matches the dreadful weather.
 A deranged government can’t manage feuds between uncontrolled extremist groups.
 Fear is is out there every day in the streets, parks and public places.
-Photos of murdered people are so frequent on the newspapers that attract no attention anymore.
+Photos of murdered people are so frequent on the newspapers that they attract no attention anymore.
 Guerrillas attack army units, police detachments, government security forces.
 And they fight with other guerrilla groups.
-Kidnapping is a commodity.
+Kidnapping is so common.
 Politicians, businessmen, labour union leaders move from one place to another protected by private armies of heavy-armed guards.
 Eventually, when adversaries meet, there are battles in daylight with plenty of blood spelt on the streets.
 Bombs explode in offices, police stations, private houses, cars, parks.
-On top of all this, the Argentinean national football team was beaten by Poland, a rather depressing piece of news to add to the general situation.
+On top of this, the Argentinean national football team was beaten by Poland, a rather depressing piece of news to add to the general situation.

 ///